rydmike/flex_color_scheme/README.md

 ## Themes Playground

-The side menu you saw in the default example is actually made for and used in the last step and example in the tutorial.
+The side menu in the default example is actually made for and used in the last step and example in the tutorial.
 The final example, number 5, doubles as a complete interactive **Themes Playground** application.
 There the menu options actually have their indicated functionality.